Here are 30 Measuring instruments for mechanical engineers. Every Mechanical Engineering student or employee should know about this.

 Vernier Caliper is a widely used linear measurement instrument with a least count of 0.02 mm.
 It is used to measure linear dimensions like length, diameter, depth.

-It is Basic Instrument of measurement, consist of two types of scale
+It is a Basic Instrument of measurement, consisting of two types of scale

 02. Outside Micrometer